 Millie Bobby Brown Deletes Twitter After Shocking Memes Paint Her As Homophobic

 Just disgusting.
-Millie Bobby Brown deleted her Twitter account after vicious memes falsely linking her to homophobic comments!
+Millie Bobby Brown deleted her Twitter account after vicious memes falsely linking her to homophobic comments.
 Now her own fans are clapping back!
 See their responses.

 Millie Bobby Brown has left Twitter.
 Why?
-Because a series of memes have been circulating that inaccurately associate her name with a number of horrifying homophobic statements!
-It’s unclear which abhorrent meme came first but in on time a number of them were making the rounds including one stating, “We don’t need gun control, we need f****t patrol,” alongside a red carpet pic of the Stranger Things star.
+Because a series of memes have been circulating that inaccurately associate her name with a number of horrifying homophobic statements.
+It’s unclear which abhorrent meme came first but in no time several were making the rounds including one stating, “We don’t need gun control, we need f****t patrol,” alongside a red carpet pic of the Stranger Things star.
 Thankfully, her fans are fighting back!

-“millie bobby brown deleted her twitter because a bunch of fucking idiot adults thought it’d be funny to paint her as a homophobe. ya’ll know she could get in trouble for that sh*t right. she hasn’t even said anything this is so gross.
+“millie bobby brown deleted her twitter because a bunch of f**king idiot adults thought it’d be funny to paint her as a homophobe. ya’ll know she could get in trouble for that sh*t right. she hasn’t even said anything this is so gross.
 SHES 14 YOU SICK F**KS,” one fan wrote.
 “Why are people laughing over the fact that Millie Bobby Brown deactivated!?!?
 You literally created a meme in which you classed her as homophobic…do you know how f**ked up that is!?!
 She’s f**king 14!
 14!!
 Twitter is real disgusting sometimes,” another wrote.

 I DONT KNOW WHERE THE “MILLIE BOBBIE BROWN IS HOMOPHOBIC” MEMECAME FROM@BUT I AM DYING pic.twitter.com/0hy8B8cV3g